Travelling while you work or vice versa with nomad travel insurance

 Don't push yourself beyond what you can handle mentally and physically.

 Find balance in seeing it all, working, and finding moments to relax.
 It's good to have routine and consistency.
-Perhaps map out days when you won't go exploring and instead tidy your living space, do your washing or watch your favourite box set.
-Other times explore local areas rather than venturing to far afield.
-And if you WFH already, you'll know the battle of shutting your laptop when work time is over and not letting it bleed into your downtime.
+Perhaps map out days when you won't go exploring and instead tidy your living space, do your washing or watch your favourite show.
+Other times explore local areas rather than venturing too far afield.
+And if you work from home already, you'll know the battle of shutting your laptop when work time is over and not letting it bleed into your downtime.

 Find a digital nomad group of like-minded travellers willing to connect or meet up and share their experiences and knowledge.
 A bit of research will put you in touch with these groups or explore co-working and living spaces to meet new acquaintances.